Programming-Addicts/BookSplore/README.md

 We used the Google API for books to obtain data about books published by authors.

 ## ⛏️  Local Setup

+To locally run BookSplore, first fork, and clone this git repository to your machine.

+### Setting up the Frontend

+Setting up the frontend is very easy -
+1. `cd` into the `frontend` directory
+2. Run `npm install` or `yarn install` to install the packages required
+3. Next, run `./build.sh` to build the project, and move it to the backend directory, so that the backend can serve the html files.
+If you are on windows, you will need to make some changes to the shell script to suit your operating system.

+### Setting up the Backend

 ## 📃 Terms of Service